Charlotte Gray

-Charlotte Gray is the author of 10 works of literary nonfiction and a Fellow of the Royal Society of Canada.
+Charlotte Gray is the author of 12 acclaimed books of history and biography, and a frequent contributor to The Globe and Mail, Literary Review of Canada, CBC, and The Wall Street Journal.
 Her biographies of Isabel Mackenzie King and Alexander Graham Bell were both finalists for Writers’ Trust nonfiction prizes.
-While at the Berton House Writers’ Retreat, Gray researched and wrote her history of the Klondike Gold Rush, Gold Diggers: Striking it Rich in the Klondike, which was later adapted into a television miniseries.
-This fall she will publish Murdered Midas: A Millionaire, His Gold Mine, and a Strange Death on an Island Paradise.
-Gray lives in Ottawa.
+While at Berton House Writers’ Retreat, she researched and wrote Gold Diggers: Striking it Rich in the Klondike, which was later adapted into a television miniseries.
+A member of the Order of Canada and a fellow of the Royal Society of Canada, Gray lives in Ottawa, where she is an adjunct research professor at Carleton University.

 Award History